How Long Does Alcohol Stay in Your System?

 If you are asking these questions for yourself or a loved one, you may want to consider if alcohol has become a problem in your life.
 Alcoholism is a prevalent issue for many Americans.

 Getting help for alcoholism can be a daunting prospect but it doesn’t have to be.
-Connecting with experts that can help you identify whats causing you or you loved one to rely on alcohol, help establish coping mechanisms and identify behaviors that lead back toward drinking is a great first step.
-There are many options available from Alcoholics Anonymous in your local community, virtual support groups, inpatient treatment facilities, outpatient services and more.
+Connecting with experts that can help you identify what’s causing you or your loved one to rely on alcohol, help establish coping mechanisms and identify behaviors that lead back toward drinking is a great first step.
+There are many options available from Alcoholics Anonymous in your local community, virtual support groups, inpatient treatment facilities, outpatient services, and more.

-Here at Desert Hope we offer a wide variety of alcohol treatment options.
+Here at Desert Hope, American Addiction Centers’ alcohol rehab facility in Las Vegas, we offer a wide variety of alcohol treatment options.
 We customize the treatment offered for each and every person.
 No one size fits all and we work hard to make sure every person we help is ready to put their best foot forward.

 Interested in learning more?
 Give us a call anytime 24/7 at .
-Ready to take the first step to getting into treatment?
+Ready to take the first step to recovery?
 Take a look at our admission process and get started today!